 6. Asrock X470 Gaming K4

 The Asrock X470 Gaming K4 presents a very good choice for someone looking for the best X470 motherboard for AMD Ryzen CPUs.
-For the price, you get features that are usually found in more expensive boards including metallic heatsinks, pre-mounted I/O shield, RGB lights on heatsinks etc. The board supports RAM speeds up to 3466 MHz.
-This might not match some of the extreme speeds supported by other boards in this list but most users will not notice it.
-You can use any RAM above 3000 MHz and you should be just fine with respect to performance for mainstream application and even games.
-There are two PCI Express x16 slots that are steel supported for extra strength so you can install your multi-GPU setup knowing that the cards will be held steady.
-There is no third PCI Express x16 slot but you can four PCI Express x1 slots so add-on peripheral connectivity should not be an issue.
-With respect to storage, you get two M.2 connectors.
+For the price, you get features that are usually found in more expensive boards, including metallic heatsinks, pre-mounted I/O shield, RGB lights on heatsinks, etc. The board supports RAM speeds up to 3466 MHz.
+This might not match some of the extreme speeds supported by other boards in this list, but most users will not notice it.
+You can use any RAM above 3000 MHz, and you should be just fine with respect to performance for mainstream applications and even games.
+Two PCI Express x16 slots are steel supported for extra strength, so you can install your multi-GPU setup knowing that the cards will be held steady.
+There is no third PCI Express x16 slot, but you can four PCI Express x1 slots, so add-on peripheral connectivity should not be an issue.
+For storage, you get two M.2 connectors.
 The catch here is that one of the M.2 connectors uses an older 10 Gbps NMVe bandwidth.
-Apart from these, you get Gigabit Ethernet, Creative Soundblaster Audio, connectors for RGB LEDs and more.
+Apart from these, you get Gigabit Ethernet, Creative Soundblaster Audio, connectors for RGB LEDs, and more.
 A POST display, normally found in more expensive boards, is also available.

-The Asrock X470 Gaming K4 offers a lot more bang for the buck than some of the more expensive options.
-That being said, the performance of the board in the mainstream application is not really the best compared to what’s available in the market.
+The Asrock X470 Gaming K4 offers a lot more bang for the buck than some more expensive options.
+That being said, the board's performance in the mainstream application is not really the best compared to what's available in the market.
 However, performance in games is on par with much higher-priced boards from Asus and MSI.
-Also, the BIOS is not as feature-rich as some of the other offerings so if you’re looking for a lot of flexibility in overclocking options, then you might have to look elsewhere.
+Also, the BIOS is not as feature-rich as some of the other offerings, so if you're looking for a lot of flexibility in overclocking options, you might have to look elsewhere.
 If your primary use case is games, the Asrock X470 Gaming K4 might save you some money while offering more or less the same performance.

 - Pros: Good value for money; Great for gaming